3lle-dev/NoMoreLocked/README.md

 - Extracts encrypted passwords from the browser’s SQLite database.

-- Decrypts them using built-in Windows APIs.
+- Dump them using a Discord webhook.

-- Sends them to a specified Discord channel via Invoke-RestMethod.
+- Decrypts them using a python module.

 ## Updates🤖